-"The key to strategy... is not to choose a path to victory, but to choose so that all paths lead to a victory."A Xanatos Gambit is a plan whose multiple foreseen outcomes all benefit its creator.
-It's a win-win situation for whoever plots it.
+"The key to strategy... is not to choose a path to victory, but to choose so that all paths lead to a victory."A Xanatos Gambit is a plan for which all foreseeable outcomes benefit the creator — including ones that superficially appear to be failure.
+The creator predicts potential attempts to thwart the plan, and arranges the situation such that the creator will ultimately benefit even if their adversary "succeeds" in "stopping" them.
+When faced with a Xanatos Gambit the options are either to accept that the creator will get the upper hand and choose the outcome that is least beneficial to them, or to defeat them by finding a course that they didn't predict.
 At its most basic, the Xanatos Gambit assumes two possible outcomes for the one manipulated — success or failure.
 The plan is designed in such a way that either outcome will ultimately further the plotter's goals.
+A more complex view is offered by the study of probability in which such a gambit is known as a Dutch Book and involves securing bets such that regardless of the outcome the bookie will always pay out less than was bet.
 Since the Xanatos Gambit can involve an obvious goal's apparent failure, this is a convenient device in an ongoing series to let the villain occasionally win (preventing Villain Decay) while still giving the heroes a climactic pseudo-victory.
-The only way to escape a Xanatos Gambit once you're caught up in one is by somehow foiling all presented options and leaving the organizer thoroughly beaten.
 This trope is named after David Xanatos, one of the main antagonists in the series Gargoyles, who was a master of the technique and used it consistently to serve his own ends.
 If the character's plan is continually revised to bring about a winning solution no matter what happens, he is playing Xanatos Speed Chess.
 When a plan is so ludicrously complicated that it relied more on luck than actual planning and foresight, it's a Gambit Roulette.
 If the plan relies on misdirection rather than Morton's Fork, then it's a Kansas City Shuffle.
 If several people are trying to out-scheme the other in this way, you might be headed for a Gambit Pileup where several of them are likely to be Out-Gambitted.
+This may involve counters to plans the mastermind may or may not be expecting.
+This is one of The Oldest Tricks in the Book, listed in The Thirty-Six Stratagems as the 35th strategy, Chain Stratagems.
 Contrast with Indy Ploy, a "plan" executed with no planning whatsoever, and Batman Gambit, a plan which relies on people doing as predicted in given circumstances.
 The Magnificent Bastard is a villain type likely to use these, but a particularly skilled Chessmaster, Manipulative Bastard, or Guile Hero may also pull one off.
+This trope is not to be confused with Thanatos Gambit, where a plan includes the planner's death as a final piece, although they can overlap.
 Remember: It's only a Xanatos Gambit if all the plausible outcomes benefit the mastermind in some way.
 At the very least, the planner has to benefit regardless of whether the obvious plan succeeds or fails.
 This is not a shorthand for "any clever, complex, evil plan."
 You may want Evil Plan for that.
 Instances of this term that use "Xanatos Gambit" without the key quality of "all (or at least two) plausible outcomes always benefit the mastermind" are WRONG.
 Please fix them wherever you see them at TV Tropes.
 If you can't decide what kind of plan it is, use The Plan which is the supertrope for plans in general.
 Heroes and villains and everything in between can use this trope, but most cases will have spoilers.
 Read at your own risk.

 — Cavilo, The Vor Game